uncefact/spec-untp/website/docs/about/Meetings.md

 |2023-12-14|[The meeting focused on revising the structure of Recommendation 49, enhancing communication strategies, inviting contributions, and planning technical content development for implementation, with follow-up actions and scheduling outlined.](#2023-12-14-meeting-summary)| [video](https://us02web.zoom.us/rec/share/gh8BWTuMrZL0TOka76YVHwbZ_ZTIPhCJTn4LJv7YbxhlK4ZOudb24I3J9t9m9zCE.v6Di5lRXOLHSLQMy)|[transcript](../../meetings/2023-12-14-Recording.txt)|
 |2023-11-30| [The meeting focused on refining communication strategies and restructuring Recommendation 49 to align with previous UN recommendations, emphasizing flexibility, implementability, and stakeholder engagement.](#2023-11-30-meeting-summary)|[video](https://us02web.zoom.us/rec/share/3QJpW_xq7ljVf5UTWKtz_gCYrTO6cP5ZlsNZKhNccA0bY9iSfPcaFP6crO7jlFg.uotFEZa-l-bUgyI9)|[transcript](../../meetings/2023-11-30-Recording.txt)|

+## 2024-10-03 Meeting Summary

+### Meeting Summary

+**Date:** October 3, 2024
+**Attendees:** Steve, Stefano, Brett, Virginia, Michael O'Shea, Christoph, Susanne, Peter Carter, Nancy, Luca, Dr Wang Xiang, and others.

+---

+#### Agenda:
+1. **Zoom Meeting Timing Issues**
+   - Steve mentioned difficulties with Zoom invites.
+Some participants received only the 8 a.m. invite and not the 8 p.m. one for the next meeting.
+Steve apologized and promised to resend the correct invites after the meeting.

+2. **Business Case Content Discussion**
+   - The meeting focused on reviewing the business case content developed by Michael O'Shea and his team.
+Steve emphasized that the business case section should be clear, simple, and provide value for stakeholders.

+3. **Digital Product Passport (DPP) Technical Update**
+   - Steve announced the release of version 0.4.1 for the DPP, including core vocabulary, facility records, and conformity credentials.
+There were a few minor technical bugs identified, which might lead to a version 0.4.2 release.
+   - Michael also showcased a visualization tool for a lithium-ion battery passport, which was praised by the team.

+4. **Bug Reports and Typos**
+   - A participant from Canada found several bugs in the latest release, mostly typos and small technical issues like missing terms and empty context files.
+The team debated whether to fix these before the business case testing.
+   - Christoph offered to help review the business case documents to ensure the technical and business sides align well.

+5. **Business Case for Change**
+   - Michael and his team presented their work on the business case for both private sector businesses and regulators.
+They discussed the need to balance the technical content and value statements in a way that appeals to both.
+   - Christoph and Susanne provided feedback that the business case should distinguish between benefits for corporations and regulators to avoid confusion.
+They also suggested adding infrastructure-related benefits, specifically for regulators.

+6. **Feedback on Business Case Template**
+   - Steve asked for volunteers to review the business case model from a business perspective, ensuring it makes sense to potential adopters, especially in terms of convincing a CFO.
+   - Christoph volunteered to help review the business case spreadsheet, and Steve proposed sending the document to the wider mailing list for feedback once it has been internally reviewed.

+7. **Next Steps:**
+   - Finalize version 0.4.2 of the DPP to address minor technical bugs.
+   - Refine and simplify the business case content and spreadsheet to make it more accessible.
+   - Collect feedback from the team and mailing list before publishing the business case template publicly.

+---

+**Next Meeting:**
+The next meeting will be in two weeks, and Zoom invites for both 8 a.m. and 8 p.m. sessions will be corrected and sent out.

 ## 2024-09-19 Meeting Summary